Employee training and development is a significant activity in corporate settings.

 7. Sales Training

 Sales training improves sales professionals’ skills, knowledge, and techniques in selling products or services.
-This training may include product knowledge, communication skills, negotiation tactics, objection handling, nurturing sales leads, and closing sales.
+This training may include product knowledge, communication skills, persuasion and negotiation tactics, handling sales objections, nurturing sales leads, and closing sales.

 Some key benefits of sales training include increased sales revenue, improved customer satisfaction, better employee morale, and higher professionalism.